Pushdy/react-native-pushdy/README.md

 ```
   async register() {
-    // Remember to subscribe event first
+    // Remember to subscribe first
+    // On android: You must call this fn, at least with no params: Pushdy.startSubscribers();
     const _this = this;
     Pushdy.startSubscribers({
       onNotificationOpened: _this.onNotificationOpened.bind(_this),